-CMS finalized that the performance threshold continues to be the mean final score from the CY 2017 performance year/2019 MIPS payment year, which would result in a performance threshold of 75 points for the CY 2023 performance year/2025 payment year.
+CMS finalized that the performance threshold to avoid a MIPS penalty will remain at 75 points for performance year 2024.
+This is a huge win from our advocacy efforts as CMS originally proposed an 82- point threshold to avoid a penalty.
 Please note, the CY 2022 performance year/2024 payment year was the final year for an additional performance threshold/additional MIPS adjustment for exceptional performance.

-For the CY 2023 performance, CMS will maintain the CY 2022 weights of 25% for Promoting Interoperability, 15% for Improvement Activities, 30% for Quality, and 30% for Cost.
+For the 2024 performance year/2026 payment year, CMS will maintain the CY 2023 weights of 25% for Promoting Interoperability, 15% for Improvement Activities, 30% for Quality, and 30% for Cost.